15 Ecommerce email examples every store should know

 Why this email works:

-The use of such an email is effective due to the simplicity and friendliness of the title “Take a second look”.
+This email is effective because of the simple, friendly title, “Take a second look.”
 It prompts the customer about the product in a non-obtrusive way.

-The customer can see the product he/she looked at, its rating, and even click on the link “Shop now”.
+The customer can see the product they looked at, its rating, and click the “Shop now” link.
 Such information helps the customer remember the product and return to it.

 The dog image also makes the email feel warm and emotional.
 Since Chewy sells pet products, this kind of visual connects well with pet owners.